CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-1:Makes it easy for you to keep track of collaborative and personal projects 2:All files necessary for certain analyses can be held together and people can add in their code, graphs, etc. as the projects develop.
-3:Making it easy to explore the changes that occurred to it at different time points.
+1:keep track of collaborative and personal projects.
+2:Virsion Control
+3:Back up of data
 ## Question 9

 What happens when you `fork` a repository?